qualcomm/aimet/Docs/beta/opt-guide/quantization_workflow.rst

 #####################

-This document outlines a clear approach and methodology to onboard, quantize and deploy any machine-learning models on Qualcomm\ |reg| devices using AIMET toolkit.
+This document outlines a clear approach and methodology to onboard, quantize and deploy any machine-learning models on Qualcomm\ |reg| devices using the :term:`AI Model Efficiency Toolkit` (AIMET).

 Quantization features
 =====================

 AIMET toolkit offers following quantization features.

-1. Quantization simulation (QuantSim):
+1. Quantization simulation:
 --------------------------------------

-It simulates quantized behavior using floating-point hardware.
+:term:`Quantization simulation` (QuantSim) simulates quantized behavior using floating-point hardware.
 QuantSim efficiently enables various quantization options and helps you estimate the off-target quantized accuracy metric using quantization simulation (sequence of quantize and dequantize operations, known as QDQ) without requiring actual quantized hardware.